ChamilJose/ChamilJose/README.md

 # 👋 About Me

-I am a Computer Engineering student at **ULPGC** (University of Las Palmas de Gran Canaria).
+Hi there!
+I’m a **Computer Engineering** student at **ULPGC** (University of Las Palmas de Gran Canaria).
-Passionate about software development and its role in solving real-world problems.
+I’m passionate about **software development**, especially when it’s used to solve real-world problems and improve people's lives.
+Alongside my engineering journey, I’ve been learning **graphic design** on my own, which allows me to bring a creative edge to the tech world.
+I’ve always been fascinated by how good design can complement functionality, and I strive to merge the two in web and app development projects.

+My experience goes beyond just coding — I also have a deep interest in **photography**, which has helped me develop an eye for detail and aesthetics, both in visual design and user interface creation.
+This combination of technical and creative skills allows me to work on holistic projects where **UX/UI** and **functionality** come together seamlessly.

-I had the opportunity to study abroad in Poland via the Erasmus program at the **Cracow University of Technology**,
-which broadened my perspective and deepened my interest in international tech collaboration.
+I also had the incredible opportunity to study abroad in **Poland** through the **Erasmus program** at **Cracow University of Technology**, where I learned advanced programming techniques, gained exposure to international tech ecosystems, and worked with a diverse team of students.
+This experience broadened my perspective and reinforced my passion for collaboration across cultures.

+Whether it’s **web development**, **app design**, or **UI/UX**, I’m always exploring new technologies and looking for ways to enhance user experiences.
+My goal is to build beautiful, functional applications that people love to use.

 ---